EngineHub/CraftBookDocs/source/mechanics/better_plants.rst

 ============

 Fern Farming allows for ferns to be farmed.
 Small ferns grow into large ferns after a period of time, and then the top block of the large fern is breakable to drop another small fern.
 Once a large fern is broken, a small fern is put in the place of the large fern.
-This is linked to random block updates, and is therefore impacted by the `randomTickSpeed` gamerule.

 .. image:: /images/better_plants/fern_farming.png
     :align: center